 The knowledge based expert system Deductive Estimation of Risk from Existing Knowledge (DEREK) Nexus version 2.2 was utilised to estimate the skin sensitisation potential of the chemicals.
 The chemicals had an alert for skin sensitisation based on the alkyl oxime group.
-Although skin sensitisation is considered equivocal, there were insufficient data to make an EC3 prediction (Lhasa Limited n.d.).
+Although skin sensitisation is considered equivocal, there were insufficient data to make an EC3 prediction (the predicted effective concentration for a 3 fold increase in lymphocyte proliferation in local lymph node assay) (Lhasa Limited n.d.).